brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: <strong>Hi, <a href="/about">I'm Bruce</a></strong>.
 I'm a frontend web developer and ui engineer.
 # Populates the `meta description` for a page
 summary: "Bruce is a Frontend Web Developer & UI Engineer based in Crawley, West Sussex.
 Specialising in crafting performant, user-friendly, responsive, accessible, and resilient websites for individuals and businesses.
-Build from scratch or update your site for a lasting online presence."
+Build from scratch or enhance your existing website for a lasting online presence."

 # Populates the opening / `lead` text on a page
 lead: